 information regarding criminal offences which you have told us about during the recruitment process, as part of the Senior Manager Regime, or where we are notified by you or a third-party during the recruitment process.

-monitoring on diversity and equal opportunities (including, for example, age, race/ethnicity, religion, whether you have a disability, sexual orientation, gender identity and marital status).
+monitoring on diversity and equal opportunities (including, for example, age, race/ethnicity, religion, whether you have a disability, sexual orientation, gender identity, and marital status).

 if you contact us regarding your application, a record of that correspondence.